 The wedding ceremony

-Since there is not room for all at once in the church, people just wander in and out, conversing and smoking.
+Since there is no room for all at once in the church, people just wander in and out, conversing and smoking.

-At the door on the way out of the church a couple of family members hand out a small gifts, often little tulle bags with sugared almonds.
+At the door, on the way out of the church, a couple of family members hand out small gifts, often little tulle bags with sugared almonds.

 Traditional wedding menu